SENG299/BookMyRoom/README.md

 Run `npm install` to install the dependencies

-Run `npm server.js` to start local server for development
+Run `node server.js` to start local server for development